liyunzhou1156273/1156273liyunzhou636/README.md

 - Route Hierarchy: The routes have been organized hierarchically to reflect the user roles.
 Regular user routes, such as /home, /listdrivers, and /rundetails, are distinct from admin routes, like /admin/listjuniordriver and /admin/editruns.
 This hierarchy allows for the separation of user and admin functionalities.
 - Edit by course: I assume users can select a course, and the table below displays run details associated with the selected course.
 But at the beginning, I assume it needs to be edited for the whole course at a time.
 It seems not to make sense.
 - Edit by name: I assume that 12 runs for a specific driver can be edited and added at one time.
 This can be well displayed but it can be changed to edit or add one run at a time for a driver.
+- Add 12 runs for a driver at one time: Assume some user only add one run for a driver each time, then it does not meet the requirement(must 12 runs added).
+Then offering an empty form for user to input will be my solution.
 - Add a new driver while the user forgets to add 12 new runs.
 I assume the user still can add new runs while editing, so it can redirect to add new runs pages with value ID.
 - Login Button:  The assumption is that users need to log in, and there are different user roles (regular user and administrator).
 - Log Out Option: The navigation menu includes a "Log out" link, indicating that users can log out of their accounts.
 I assume this is a standard practice for user authentication and session management.